tkrajina/gpxpy/README.md

 Otherwise minidom is used.
 Note that lxml is 2-3 times faster so, if you can choose -- use it :)

+The GPX version is automatically determined when parsing by reading the version attribute in the gpx node.
+If this attribute is not present then the version is assumed to be 1.0.
+A specific version can be forced by setting the 'version' parameter in the parse function.
+Possible values for the 'version' parameter are '1.0' '1.1' and None.

 Pull requests
 -------------